OSC-JYU/PDFSense/README.md

 	http POST api/uploads/my.pdf/rendered/300/noteshrink/images

 ### POST ../ocr/[text|pdf|textpdf]?lang=LANG_CODE
-Do OCR and output text file (text), regular PDF (pdf) or PDF with text only (textpdf).You can run all or just one.
+Runs tesseract and output text file (text), regular PDF (pdf) or PDF with text only (textpdf).You can run all or just one.
 Note the language query parameter!
 Default language is 'eng'. **Make sure you have installed tesseract language package for your language** (see Dockerfile, eng, fin and swe are installed by default)

-	http POST api/uploads/my.pdf/rendered/300/noteshrink/images/tesseract/pdf?lang=fin
+	http POST api/uploads/my.pdf/rendered/300/noteshrink/images/ocr/pdf?lang=fin

 ### POST ../pdf
 Generate PDF from images.
 For example: